Attention to Warp: Deep Metric Learning for Multivariate Time Series: Introduction

 \section{Introduction}

 Over the past two decades, time series classification and verification have been considered to be two of the most challenging problems in data mining.
-They have been widely applied to many real-world applications, such as activity recognition, computational auditory scene analysis, cybersecurity, electronic health records, and handwritten biometric recognition~\cite{FawazFWIM19}.
-The fundamental problem in these tasks is to define the distance (or similarity) between time series.
-This distance must be invariant to nonlinear temporal distortions, e.g., minute but diverse shifts, scaling, and noise, due to large intra-class variations.
-It should also be able to capture temporal inconsistency (or consistency) so that time series of different classes can be optimally distinguished.
+They have been applied to many applications, such as activity recognition, computational auditory scene analysis, cybersecurity, electronic health records, and handwritten biometric recognition~\cite{FawazFWIM19}.
+The fundamental problem in these tasks is to define the distance between time series.
+This distance must be invariant to nonlinear temporal distortions, e.g., minute but diverse shifts, scaling, and noise, due to intra-class variations.
+It should also be able to capture temporal inconsistency so that time series of different classes can be optimally distinguished.

-Dynamic Time Warping (DTW)~\cite{DTW78} is the most extensively used measure for this purpose~\cite{KholmatovY05,Marteau09,RakthanmanonCMBWZZK12,LinesB15,BagnallLBLK17}.
+Dynamic Time Warping (DTW)~\cite{DTW78} is the most widely used measure for this purpose~\cite{KholmatovY05,Marteau09,RakthanmanonCMBWZZK12,LinesB15,BagnallLBLK17}.
 It calculates the minimum temporal alignment cost between two time series by taking the summation of the distances between local elements that are optimally matched under monotonicity, continuity, and boundary conditions (Fig.~\ref{subf:purpose-dtw}).
 By defining this minimum cost as a dissimilarity measure, DTW achieves invariance to temporal distortions and imposes strong constraints on the measure.
 However, DTW relies on handcrafted features and may be less effective when complex feature representations are required.
-Also, it cannot handle time series that do not satisfy the above conditions.
 Meanwhile, Hidden Markov Models (HMMs)~\cite{GeS00,Fierrez-AguilarORG07} are often reported to be well-suited for time series classification thanks to their high adaptability to intra-class temporal variations.
 Similar to DTW, their limited complexity makes them difficult to take advantage of the information in the training data.